 Records from [CCO Name]

 There may be times when the law restricts your access.
+You may be charged a reasonable amount for a copy of the requested records.

-Some behavioral health records cannot be shared.
+Some records cannot be shared.

 A provider cannot share behavioral health records when, in their professional judgement, sharing the records could cause a “clear and immediate” danger to you, others, or to society.
+A provider also cannot share records prepared for a court case.